thetwit4u/deepwiki-open/TASKS.md

 - [x] Implement LLM-powered auto-fix for Mermaid diagram errors with a maximum of two attempts (2024-08-03)
 - [x] Fix chat functionality to use ollama_nomic embeddings instead of OpenAI embeddings (2024-05-12)
 - [x] Create test_wiki_embeddings.py to verify consistent use of ollama_nomic embeddings for wiki generation (2024-05-12)
 - [x] Add special handling for directory structure rendering with fixed-width font and proper formatting (2024-08-05)
+- **[2023-05-04]** Improved directory structure rendering in frontend
+- **[2023-05-10]** Fixed collection name issue with customs_exchange_rate_main repository

+## Tasks

+### Completed
+- [x] Create test_wiki_embeddings.py to verify consistent use of ollama_nomic embeddings for wiki generation (2024-05-12)
+- [x] Add special handling for directory structure rendering with fixed-width font and proper formatting (2024-08-05)
+- [x] Fixed collection name issue with customs_exchange_rate_main repository (2024-05-10)

+### In Progress
+- None

+### To Do
+- None

+### Discovered During Work
+- The hash generation for collection names depends on the absolute path of the repository on disk, which can cause mismatches when accessing collections by repository ID alone.
+- Solution: Use the collection_name parameter explicitly with the exact name of the collection in ChromaDB.